HoldenCaulfieldRye/DeepLearnNLP/README.md

 matlab implementation of a deep convolutional neural network (aka CNN) for natural language processing.
-DeepLearnNLP learns grammatical structure (without human interference) in order to predict the next word in a sentence.
+DeepLearnNLP learns grammatical structure (without human interference) in order to predict the next word in a sentence. forked from Geoffrey Hinton's Coursera course on machine learning with neural networks.

 training data: 350k 4-word phrases
 architecture: